 Liberia: Country and Foreign Investment

-The Judiciary includes the Supreme Court headed by a Chief Justice and four Associate Justices, appointed by the President upon the approval and consent of the Senate.
-The Judiciary also consists of Circuit Courts (one in each county), and several courts of record and courts not of record.
+The judiciary includes the Supreme Court led by a chief justice and four associate justices, appointed by the president on the approval of the Senate.
+The judiciary also consists of circuit courts (one in each county), and several courts of record and courts not of record.

-Liberia has a dual system of statutory law based on Anglo-American common law and customary law based on unwritten tribal practices, both of which are subject to the Constitution.
-There have been increasing calls for the harmonization of statutory and customary laws in light of the constitutional provisions of equality before the law, and equal protection of the law.
-Many of the statutory laws of Liberia are patterned on that of the United States of America and can be found in the Liberian Code of Laws Revised 1972, and acts amendatory thereto.
+Liberia has a dual system of statutory law arising from Anglo-American common law and customary law based on unwritten tribal practices; both are subject to the constitution.
+There have been increasing calls for the harmonisation of statutory and customary law in light of the constitutional provisions of equality before the law and equal protection of the law.
+Many of Liberia’s statutory laws are based on those of the USA and can be found in the Liberian Code of Laws Revised 1972, and amending acts.